Automattic/simplenote-ios/TESTING-CHECKLIST.md

 ## Testing
-Note:.
-(A) means Automated Test.
-If automated UI tests were executed for the app, there's no need to run tests marked with.
-(A) manually.
+Note: (A) means Automated Test.
+If automated UI tests were executed for the app, there's no need to run tests marked with (A) manually.

 ### Setup